shearichard/django-react-todo-demo/README_DJANGO.md

 The schema of that interface is seen here [django-allauth](https://allauth.org/docs/draft-api/).
 The same material can be viewed locally, and how to do that [is described here](./backend/doco/django-allauth-openapi-spec/README.md).

+This example project provided by allauth covers similar ground as this project and may be useful for reference https://github.com/pennersr/django-allauth/tree/main/examples/react-spa, note in particular the use of the HEADLESS_ONLY setting to suppress the allauth views in situations where they are not needed.